204 Cybersecurity Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Digital

-42. What term is given to a software application that automatically downloads or displays marketing banners or pop-ups when a user is online?
+77. What A-word is given to a software application that automatically downloads or displays marketing banners or pop-ups when a user is online?

 Answer: Adware